jasbur/RaspiWiFi/Readme.txt

 sudo python3 initial_setup.py

-== This script will install all necessary prerequisites, copy the project files to /usr/lib/raspiwifi/, copy configuration files for AP Host (configuration) mode, and reboot.
+== This script will install all necessary prerequisites and copy all necessary config and library files, then reboot.
 When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi[xxxx] Setup".

 == The original RaspiWiFi directory that you ran the Initial Setup is no longer